Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 WooCommerce Coupon Not Working Usage Limits

-Firstly, ensure that the settings on your coupon are correct the way you want them.
+Firstly, ensure that the settings on your coupon are correct in the way you want them.

 Next, make sure that your customer hasn’t hit one of those restrictions already.
 If they have that would explain why it’s not working.